Oops! I forgot I needed to have one of these so…here we go.

 And now for the promised explanation.
 If bloggers use affiliate links for companies like iTunes and Amazon, they can make a small commission if readers click on those links and make a purchase.
 They can even click on it and buy something else if they want, but I don’t particularly understand that yet.

-Anyway, it works for all of the book links on my website too (meaning I could earn an extra 0.04 to 0.12 cents per book for anyone clicking on my purchase links for Amazon – and iTunes, once I’m approved).
+Anyway, it works for all of the book links on my website too (meaning I could earn a few extra cents per book for anyone clicking on my purchase links for Amazon).

-All that said, I’m probably going to be doing a post or two every month with affiliate links and the Federal Trade Commission (FTC) says that I have to warn readers – or risk getting in trouble.
+Why the explanation?
+The Federal Trade Commission (FTC) says that I have to warn readers – or risk getting in trouble.
 And believe me, I can get into enough trouble without adding something like that to it. 🙂